Even an A-list actress like Kirsten Dunst enjoys a little guilty pleasure TV.

 During Tuesday’s West Hollywood premiere for her upcoming Showtime series, On Becoming a God in Central Florida, Dunst, 37, spoke to PEOPLE about the preparation she did before filming her role as Krystal Gill.

 “I watched actually some Honey Boo Boo and Toddlers & Tiaras for this role,” Dunst explained.
-“It’s in her, she is an ex beauty pageant, no matter how high or low grade that version is.”
+“It’s in her, she is an ex beauty pageant queen, no matter how high or low grade that version is.”

 The Fargo actress also touched on her character’s fashion statement in the series — or lack thereof.